 It’s generally accepted that the Boston Breast Augmentation cost, when the procedure is performed purely for aesthetic reasons, won’t be covered by health insurance.
 Breast reconstruction, following a mastectomy for Breast Cancer patients, may be covered, depending on the insurance provider and policy.

 Breast Implant Removal, for patients who are suffering from Capsular Contracture, also may be covered by insurance, depending on the symptoms that a patient is suffering from.
 Replacing the implants may be at the cost of the patient, as it is typically not seen as medically necessary.

 According to The Balance, what’s considered cosmetic plastic surgery (aesthetic) versus medically necessary is entirely up to your insurance company and may change over time.
 However, most insurance companies follow the definitions given by the American Medical Association and the American Society of Plastic Surgeons.

 The only way to find out for sure is to take the advice of a board-certified surgeon and other healthcare professionals.

 Borrowing a Lump Sum

-Suitable for those who want an immediate Breast Augmentation and able to pay back their debt over the long-term
+Suitable for those who want immediate surgery and are able to pay back their debt over the long-term